Antoine Kombouaré: Paris Saint-Germain

 In May 2009, Kombouaré's former club PSG came calling back to him, offering him the position of manager.
 He accepted and signed a three-year contract, replacing Paul Le Guen, with whom he had played at Nantes and PSG.
 In 2009–10, the Parisian club, in spite of its new signings such as Mevlüt Erdinç and Grégory Coupet, performed poorly in the league and finished in mid-table.
 Kombouaré made up for this by leading the club to success in the Coupe de France, where they beat Monaco in the final.

-In 2010–11, he again led the club to the Coupe de France Final, which they lost to French champions Lille.
-In the Coupe de la Ligue, PSG looked set for a final showdown with fierce rivals Marseille, but were stunned by Montpellier in the semi-final.
+In 2010–11, he again led the club to the Coupe de France final, which they lost to French champions Lille.
+In the Coupe de la Ligue, PSG looked set for a final showdown with fierce rivals Marseille, but were stunned by Montpellier in the semi-finals.
 The side performed much better in the league, finishing fourth in spite of a limited playing squad.
 The Parisians almost achieved qualification to the Champions League, but were let down by tiredness and an inability to perform when it mattered most.
 However, the attacking brand of football played under Kombouaré's guidance brought acclaim from both fans and writers for the capital club, with many people agreeing that PSG were playing their best football since Luis Fernández's first spell as coach between 1994 and 1996.

 During the 2011–12 season, PSG crashed out of the Coupe de la Ligue and the Europa League during the first half of the season, and on 29 December 2011 – with his club top of the table – Kombouaré was sacked by PSG sporting director Leonardo and replaced by Carlo Ancelotti, putting an end to much speculation about his position at the club.
 Despite holding top spot in Ligue 1 when he was sacked, the club ultimately finished as runners-up to champions Montpellier.